Kracken256/quix/docs/docs/ir/delta.md

 ### Control Flow

 Control flow operations are operations that change execution flow.
 Control flow operations may be conditional or unconditional.
-Control flow operations are `pure`.
+Control flow operations are `pure` if and only if the target segment is `pure`.

 | Operation | Description                                            |
 |-----------|--------------------------------------------------------|